perladvent/perldotcom/content/article/_pub_2002_10_22_phrasebook.md

 {
+   "authors" : [
+      "rani-pinchuk"
+   ],
-   "categories" : "development",
+   "slug" : "/pub/2002/10/22/phrasebook.html",
+   "title" : "The Phrasebook Design Pattern", "description" : " Have you ever written a Perl application that connects to a database?
+If so, then you probably faced a problem of having some code like: $statement = q(select isbn from book where title = 'Design Patterns'); $sth = $dbh-&gt;prepare($statement)...", "thumbnail" : "/images/_pub_2002_10_22_phrasebook/111-design_patterns.gif", "draft" : null,
    "tags" : [
       "phrasebook-languages"
    ],
+   "categories" : "development",
    "image" : null,
-   "authors" : [
-      "rani-pinchuk"
-   ],
-   "draft" : null,
-   "date" : "2002-10-22T00:00:00-08:00",
+   "date" : "2002-10-22T00:00:00-08:00"
-   "slug" : "/pub/2002/10/22/phrasebook.html",
-   "title" : "The Phrasebook Design Pattern", "thumbnail" : "/images/_pub_2002_10_22_phrasebook/111-design_patterns.gif",
-   "description" : " Have you ever written a Perl application that connects to a database?
-If so, then you probably faced a problem of having some code like: $statement = q(select isbn from book where title = 'Design Patterns'); $sth = $dbh-&gt;prepare($statement)..."
 }